shariq1989/cookbook/content/recipe/chili_con_carne.md

 {{< figure src="/images/cconc1.jpeg" class="instructionFigure">}}

 2. Remove the chilis and add them to a [food processor](https://amzn.to/3bUKS2q) or [blender](https://amzn.to/3H5anfT), along with the chicken broth.
 Add 2 of the chipotle chilis and 2 tbsp of the sauce from the can.
-Mix thoroughly and set aside.
+Blend thoroughly and set aside.

 {{< figure src="/images/cconc2.jpeg" class="instructionFigure">}}

 3. Season the chuck with salt and pepper.
 4. Add oil to the [Instant Pot](https://amzn.to/3qfNYCZ) and then add a layer of beef chuck.
-Allow it to sear and form a crust.
-Repeat until all the meat has had a chance to brown.
+Allow the meat to sear and form a crust.
+Repeat until all the chuck has had a chance to brown.
 Set the meat aside.

 {{< figure src="/images/cconc3.jpeg" class="instructionFigure">}}